 The product is removed from the mould and the mould is re-charged to produce the next product.

-Rotomoulding is a pressure-free process: without force the powder sinters together to build a layer, rather than being forced into shape like in blow-moulding or injection-moulding processes.
+Rotomoulding is a pressure-free process: without force, the powder sinters together to build a layer, rather than being forced into shape like in blow-molding or injection-molding processes.

 The rotomoulding manufacturing technology delivers IBCs with good rigidity and very high impact strength.
-The lighter caged plastic IBCs are made by blow-moulding and have steel cages.
-These blow-moulded caged IBCs are mainly used for oneway use or limited reuse.
-The rotomolded VARIBOX IBC is made to last: the wall thickness of the container is considerably higher compared to the blow-moulded ones.
-There is no corroding exterior cage and its heavy duty rotomolded pallet can deal with intensive reuse.
+The lighter caged plastic IBCs are made by blow molding and have steel cages.
+These blow-molded caged IBCs are mainly used for oneway use or limited reuse.
+The rotomolded VARIBOX IBC is made to last: the wall thickness of the container is considerably higher compared to the blow-molded ones.
+There is no corroding exterior cage and its heavy-duty rotomolded pallet can deal with intensive reuse.

 Chemical resistance of our Rotomoulded IBCs

 Unlike blow-moulding, the rotomoulding process results in virtually stress-free products.
 This improves the chemical resistance against substances that cause cracking in polyethylene under stress.
 The material used is LLDPE (Linear low density Polyethylene).
 Rotomolded polyethylene IBCs also have a high resistance against molecular degradation caused by strong acids.
 These properties result in a very good resistance against a broad range of chemicals.
 This includes substances like sulfuric acid, nitric acid, sodium hypochlorite, and sodium hydroxide.
 Making the VARIBOX the preferred choice for chemical transport, storage and re-use.